KeYProject/key-docs/docs/user/JavaDLinJML.md

 # Embedding JavaDL expressions and functions into JML expressions

 *Mattias Ulbrich, 2011-08-31*

-:   !!! danger

-        This page is only accurate for KeY 1.x.

 Currently, JML is the standard specification for KeY (JML&starf; more precisely).
 Though it is still possible to specify JavaDL-contracts in `.key`